-In contrast, the animal-derived enzymes are only active in the later stages of digestion, only work at a specific pH range and will be destroyed at low pH (like in the stomach) unless enterically coated.
-Finally, you can customize your digestive enzymes when they are derived from plant or microbial sources whereas pancreatic enzymes are limited to a pre-determined ratio of proteases (proteins), amylases (carbohydrates), and lipases (fats).
+In contrast, the animal-derived enzymes are only active in the later stages of digestion, only work at a specific pH range and will be destroyed at low pH (like in the stomach) unless enteric coated.
+You can customize your digestive enzymes when they are derived from plant or microbial sources whereas pancreatic enzymes are limited to a predetermined ratio of proteases (proteins), amylases (carbohydrates), and lipases (fats).

 The healthier you live your life, the less stress there is on your digestive system.
 Here are some easy things everyone can do to improve their health:

-Make sure you eat a diet that is rich in fruits, vegetables and whole grains (high in vitamins, minerals, antioxidants and fibers).
+- Make sure you eat a diet that is rich in fruits, vegetables and whole grains (high in vitamins, minerals, antioxidants and fiber).

 Integrating small changes in your life can help preserve good health and fight off any illness.
 Besides, we want to be able to enjoy that piece of chocolate cake every now and again!